PIE: Performance Interval Estimation for Free-Form Generation Tasks: Experiments

-\textbf{Baselines.} Consistency methods are implemented by \texttt{LM-Polygraph} \citep{fadeeva2023lm} and computed over $n\!=\!3$ outputs, with all $n$ outputs sharing the same consistency score.
+\textbf{PIE Predictors.} Consistency methods are implemented by \texttt{LM-Polygraph} \citep{fadeeva2023lm} and computed over $n\!=\!3$ outputs, with all $n$ outputs sharing the same consistency score.
 We implement regression models in \textsc{scikit-learn} and use XGBoost with default hyperparameters.
 Beta regression is implemented in-house.
-For regression model selection, we compare RMSE and CRPS results on the dev set.
+For regression model selection, we compare results on the dev set.
 Based on this (Figure \ref{fig:radar_plots}), we select Random Forest for our test set evaluation.

-Regarding scale of supervision, for RF-LLMaaJ in-context learning, we evaluate varying $N \in \{4,8,16\}$ demonstration examples.
-We only provide up to 16 examples to the RF-LLMaaJ prompt due to high token costs (especially with long-form outputs), and potentially even degrade performance \cite{levy2024same,modarressi2025nolima}.
-In contrast, CE-R is trivial to train at scale.
+For RF-LLMaaJ in-context learning, we vary $N \in \{4,8,16\}$ demonstration examples.
+We cap at 16 demonstration examples due to high token costs (especially with free-form outputs) and potential to degrade performance \cite{levy2024same,modarressi2025nolima}.
+In contrast, CE-Reg is far more efficient to train at scale.

 As for relative LLM compute costs of different methods (beyond the output generation call): consistency methods require $n-1$ additional calls (to generate additional outputs for measuring output consistency), verbalized 1S requires no additional calls, verbalized 2S requires one additional call, and RF-LLMaaJ also requires one additional call.
 In practice, the $n$ outputs generated for consistency would be used to select the output predicted to perform best, so the added compute cost is offset by expected quality improvement in output selection.
+Appendix~\ref{app:sampleprompts} lists prompts and parsing rules.